 - Sit and/or stand for long periods of time

 - Follow very specific directions and abide by legal requirements completely

 - Have basic knowledge of computers and be able to learn to use the Statewide voter registration system (includes accurately searching, inputting, and retrieving data)

 Computer Skill Levels (skill level needed will be indicated next to job positions listed on Election Judge Interest Survey)

 1 – Minimal

 2 – Basic – email, internet searches, etc.

 3 – Experienced – email, internet searches, data entry, work experience with computers, etc.

-Completing this survey does not ensure an appointment as an Election Judge.
+Completing the Election Judge Interest Survey does not ensure an appointment as an Election Judge.
 If appointed, you will receive additional information and an official Certificate of Appointment at a later date.
 Thank you!